davegutz/myPyScreencast/doc/FAQ_windows.md

-# FAQ for windows whisper
+# FAQ for windows myPyScreencast
 [Back to myPyScreencast](../README.md)

 ## How do I install?